 Regarding new employment development, Core Strategy Policy EC4 - Clauses F, G and H - already provide general support for sustainable economic growth and new economic development in places like Haworth, Cross Roads and Stanbury.
 Additionally, Policy PN1 (Clause C - Economic Development) supports the economic diversification of South Pennine settlements to retain local employment and supports initiatives for the sustainability and diversification of agricultural and rural enterprise.
-Again, this plan cannot strengthen this general support, other than by the identification of suitable development sites, none of which are obviously available or have been put forward by the community.
-As such, the parish council is resolved to remain silent on this matter.
+These policies will provide the framework for considering proposals for new employment development or the diversification of existing rural businesses in the plan area.
+No employment land allocations are proposed in the plan.

 The one area where it is considered that this Neighbourhood Plan can provide some added local value is with regard to the employment potential of the area's thriving tourism economy, and in particular the potential for hotel development and visitor accommodation generally.
-The need for a hotel has been specifically raised by the community during consultations, and the parish council is minded to offer general policy support for the encouragement of appropriate hotel and other visitor accommodation development within the Neighbourhood Area.
+The need for a hotel has been specifically raised by the community during consultations, and the plan supports the development of appropriate hotel and visitor accommodation within the Neighbourhood Area.